 - Enable Internet Bounce Pages Bounce pages show up in your web browser when the router is not connected to the Internet.
 They inform you that you are not connected and try to explain why.
 If you disable bounce pages then you will just get the usual browser timeout.
-In the normal case when the router is connected to the Internet you don't see them at all. - Disable Attention LED This disables the Attention LED.
-This will take effect at the next reboot. - Local Domain The local domain is used as the suffix for DNS entries of local hosts.
-This is tied to the hostnames of DHCP clients as DHCP\HOSTNAME.LOCAL\DOMAIN. - System Identifier This is a customizable identity that will be used in router reporting and alerting.
-The default value is the product name and the last three characters of the MAC address of the router. - Require HTTPS Connection Check this box if you want to encrypt all router administration communication. - Secure HTTPS Port Enter the port number you want to use.
-The default is 443. - Enable SSH Server When the router's SSH server is enabled you may access the router's command line interface (CLI) using the standards-based SSH protocol.
+In the normal case when the router is connected to the Internet you don't see them at all. - Reboot Count Track quantity of router reboots. - Enable Login Banner Add the CLI banner to the router's login page. - Local Domain The local domain is used as the suffix for DNS entries of local hosts.
+This is tied to the hostnames of DHCP clients as DHCP HOSTNAME.LOCAL DOMAIN. - System Identifier This is a customizable identity that will be used in router reporting and alerting.
+The default value is the product name and the last three characters of the MAC address of the router. - Asset Indentifier This is a customizable string that will be used in router reporting and alerting. - Require HTTPS Connection Check this box if you want to encrypt all router administration communication. - Secure HTTPS Port Enter the port number you want to use.
+The default is 443. - Enable SSH Server When the router's SSH server is enabled you may access the router's command line interface (CLI) using the standardsbased SSH protocol.
 Use the username "admin" and the standard system password to log in. - SSH Server Port Default: 22.